-Many forms of human suffering and many deficits in human flourishing are the result of the class structure and dynamics of capitalism.
+Many forms of human suffering and many deficits in human flourishing in the world today are the result of the class structure and dynamics of capitalism.

 Foundational emancipatory thesis:

 Transcending capitalism by creating a democratic-egalitarian political economy has the potential to reduce human suffering and expand the possibilities for human flourishing.